John Meurig Thomas: Awards and honours

 In 2003, he was the first scientist to be awarded the Medal of the Honourable Society of Cymmrodorion (London) for services to Welsh culture and British public life.
 He was also a Founding Fellow of the Learned Society of Wales and a Member of its inaugural Council.
 From 2011 he was a member of the Scientific Advisory Committee for Wales.
 He was an overseer of the Science History Institute (Philadelphia), and a member of the International Advisory Board of the Zewail City of Science and Technology (Egypt).

-Thomas was appointed as a Honorary Fellow of the Royal Academy of Engineering in 2013.
+Thomas was appointed as an Honorary Fellow of the Royal Academy of Engineering in 2013.
 In 2016, he was conferred an Honorary Fellowship by Beijing Normal University-Hong Kong Baptist University United International College (UIC), in view of his distinguished achievements in catalysis and materials science, and his dedication and outstanding contributions to the popularisation of science.

 In October 2016, the Royal Society awarded Thomas the Royal Medal for Physical Sciences "for his pioneering work within catalytic chemistry, in particular on single-site heterogeneous catalysts, which have had a major impact on green chemistry, clean technology and sustainability."
 Prince Andrew, Duke of York represented queen Elizabeth II at the ceremony.

 Also in 2016, the UK Catalysis Hub launched a new medal that "honours the achievements of Sir John Meurig Thomas, a distinguished professor in the field of catalysis."
 The JMT Medal will be awarded every year, to a person working in the United Kingdom, for outstanding achievement in catalysis or a closely related field.